bradbunce/mysql/README.md

 Key configuration additions:
 - `PMA_PMADB`: Specifies the configuration database name
-- `PMA_CONTROLHOST`: Directs PHPMyAdmin to store configuration only on the primary
+- `PMA_CONTROLHOST`: Directs phpMyAdmin to store configuration only on the primary
 - `PMA_CONTROLUSER` and `PMA_CONTROLPASS`: Credentials for configuration storage

 ### Applying the Changes